|

 1973 Hansen Fuller Gallery, San Francisco; Robert Hudson/Richard Shaw:

-, San Francisco Museum of Art, San Francisco, California
+Work in Porcelain, San Francisco Museum of Art, San Francisco, California

 Robert Hudson/Richard Shaw: Work in Porcelain, E.G. Gallery,